 Rome is one of the most famous cities in the entire world, due to its history and numerous attractions.
 This list of things to see and do in Rome could be endless, but here are our top picks.

 Pasta Making Class

 This is one of the best things we did during our stay in Rome.
 If you’re going to be eating the food, you may as well learn how it’s made.
 A tour with Walks Of Italy will bring you to an apartment with a gorgeous terrace overlooking the city.
 You’ll learn how to make noodles and sauces for the pasta, but you won’t just watch, you get to make your own as well.

 Starters and dessert are included, as is unlimited wine.
 Click here to learn more.

 Explore the Neighbourhoods

-This is one of the most important and fun things to do in Rome.
+This is one of the top things to do when traveling to Rome.
 What better way to actually get a feel for the city than by wandering around by foot?
 You’ll see small shops, local people, and numerous churches.
 You’ll probably stumble upon some Roman ruins as well.
 Each neighbourhood has something to offer.

 Until recently, this fountain was under construction, but if you are heading to Rome now, you’re in luck!
 It’s not just a small fountain with water spouting out of it, it’s a masterpiece.

 The carvings are intricate and the design is incredible.
 It’s said that if you toss a coin over your right shoulder and into the fountain, you’ll be returning to Rome some day.
 A lot of money is collected from that fountain…